 Another important military divorce rule to be aware of is that the government caps how much of a service member’s earnings can be taken for child support and alimony.
 The rules and limits are found in The Consumer Credit Protection Act (15 U.S.C. § 1673).
 The act states that the amount that can be deducted for child support and alimony (combined) cannot exceed 50 to 65 percent of the service member’s wages.
 The specific cap depends on whether or not the member pays support for other children not included in the order, how much support is already being paid, and whether or not there are any arrearages to be paid.

 If the support award exceeds the allowable limits, the recipient will not receive the full amount each month.
 The military will garnish only the maximum allowable.

-Free Legal Consultation about Military Divorce and Alimony in Georgia
+Questions about Military Divorce and Alimony in Georgia?

 Call the office today at 770-383-1973 and schedule a meeting or fill out our online contact form.